jcmturner/gokrb5/README.md

 ```go
 APReq, err := messages.NewAPReq(tkt, key, auth)
 ```

+Now send the AP_REQ to the serivce.
+How this is done will be specific to the application use case.

 ##### HTTP SPNEGO
 Create the HTTP request object and then call the client's SetSPNEGOHeader method passing the Service Principal Name (SPN)